Wednesday, November 24, 2010

 What Animals Can be Kept together on a Farm

-When we think about keeping sheep, or any animal, we must consider if our animals will be fine together or not.
-This applies to aggression issues, but more so to feeding and dietary needs.
-With sheep we want to be very careful about copper as too much can be deadly to them.
+When we think about keeping sheep, or any animal, in a pen with different livestock, there are many things to consider.
+Mostly we have to be sure different animals will not be aggressive to each other, but more so we have to consider feeding and dietary needs; what is safe for some animals is not safe for others With sheep we want to be very careful about copper as too much can be deadly to them.

 Other concerns include your fencing, while one fence might be fine for containing horses, it will be useless for containing goats.